PDPA Compliance12 min read26 April 2026

 2. Consent Obligation — marketing without valid consent, DNC Registry non-compliance

-4. Access and correction rights — no process to handle data access requests
+4. Access and correction rights — no process for handling data requests

 5. Breach response — delayed notification, inadequate investigation

-None of these failures require technical sophistication to avoid.
+None of these require technical wizardry to avoid.
 They require process, documentation, and management attention — exactly what a structured compliance programme provides.

 Use ComplyHQ's free PDPA gap assessment to check your exposure across all 10 obligations.
-The assessment takes 15 minutes and generates a prioritised action list based on the real-world compliance gaps most commonly exploited in PDPC enforcement cases.
+Takes 15 minutes, generates a prioritised action list based on the real-world gaps that show up most often in PDPC enforcement.

 Simplify Your Compliance